pkmn/engine/docs/DESIGN.md

     [`BattleStream`](https://github.com/smogon/pokemon-showdown/blob/master/sim/battle-stream.ts)
     equivalent - Pokémon Showdown's stream abstraction is asynchronous and text based, both of which add latency
-  - the is no support for validating teams / formats / custom rules - these are expected to be taken care of at a higher level
+  - the is no support for validating teams/formats/custom rules - these are expected to be taken care of at a higher level
   - the is no input (choice) validation - the engine is expected to be wrapped by some form of driver code which either provides the input validation for the user or to be driven by code